GabeScott/standard-works-vault/General Conference/1987 October - Overcoming Challenges along Life’s Way.md

 # Overcoming Challenges along Life’s Way

-*By By Joy F. Evans - First Counselor in the Relief Society General Presidency*
+By Joy F. Evans - *First Counselor in the Relief Society General Presidency*

 *Given in the October session of the 1987 General Conference*